Foreign policy of the Biden administration: Romania

-In 2024, the US Government informed its Romanian counterpart that the Romanian Armed Forces can access funds for the modernization programs through the Foreign Military Financing program.
+In 2024, the US Government informed its Romanian counterpart that the Romanian Armed Forces could now access funds for the modernization programs through the Foreign Military Financing program.
 Under this program, the Romanian side can access up to 4 billion dollars in direct loans as well as up to 8 billion dollars attracted by contracting loans from the financial markets.

 Romania joined the Visa Waiver Program on January 10, 2025.